ramanathanlab/genslm/README.md

 python -c "import gene_transformer; print(gene_transformer.__version__)"
 ```

-### Training
+### Polaris Training

+We have a CLI tool to make it easier to launch training jobs on various HPC platforms.
+You can specify which system
+you would like to submit to by specifiying the `-T, --template` option.
+We currently have templates for `polaris`
-Please see config.py for documentation on the yaml options.
-By default, submitted jobs will output results
+and `perlmutter`.
+By default, submitted jobs will output results to the directory where the submit command was run,
-to the directory where the submit command was run, you can use the `-w` option to specifiy a different `workdir`.
+you can use the `-w` option to specifiy a different `workdir`.
+Please run `python -m gene_transformer.hpc.submit --help`
-Please run `python -m gene_transformer.hpc.submit --help` for more information.
+for more information.
+See config.py for documentation on the yaml options.
 ```
 module load conda/2022-07-19
 conda activate gene_transformer